"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 The Rebel is what happens when sovereignty crushes responsibility.
 The Rebel declareds war on all authority and calls it freedom.
 He refuses to learn from elders.
 He uses his power for self alone.

-The mature Elder stands on two pillars: sovereignty and responsibility.
+The Mature Elder stands on two pillars: sovereignty and responsibility.
 The Rebel has kept only one.
 His power has become arrogance because it serves no one but himself.

 He refuses to learn from those who came before.
 He rejects wisdom earned through time.
 He dismisses tradition as irrelevant.
 His sovereignty has become anarchy—he believes he can reinvent everything.
 He's lost connection to the long chain of wisdom that supports him.